Co-Parenting Through the COVID Holidays

 1) Commit to not asking a child to lobby for more time with you or become a reporter or carrier pigeon.

-2) Avoid promising your children a plan will happen if it in any way overlaps with your agreed-upon parenting schedule unless and until you have the other parent’s okay and if you don’t have a parent plan yet make no promises until you have one, so as to ensure you are not making the other parent “the bad guy.”
+2) Avoid promising your children a plan will happen if it in any way overlaps with your agreed-upon parenting schedule unless and until you have the other parent’s okay, and if you don’t have a parenting plan yet, make no promises until you have one, so as to ensure you are not making the other parent “the bad guy.”

 3) Avoid speaking poorly of the other parent’s parenting to or within earshot of your children.
-If you have a concern about the well-being of your children take it up directly with the parent.
-Start with a BIFF email and request a private time to discuss a solution out of earshot of the children.
+If you are concerned about your children's well-being, take it up directly with the parent.
+Start with a BIFF email and request private time to discuss a solution out of earshot of the children.

 4) Give thoughtful consideration to introducing your children to a new partner, particularly

 during the holiday season when emotions tend to run high.

 5) Do not assume your children are fine, and equally do not assume they are tormented by your divorce.
 Consider professional support so you can support their grief, loss, and transition separately from yours.
 Know that the better you model respect, tolerance, empathy, and caring the better chance your children will have of growing through your divorce with you.

 Managing the holiday season with children moving between homes in the time of a pandemic is a daunting task, but with a bit of preparation and communication that results in a clear and solid plan, you can still make this a very special holiday season.

 Laura McGee is a former trial attorney from Canada.
 She has been mediating with couples in San Diego County since 2011.
 She offers divorce services, including mediation, legal separation, parent planning for unwed partners, as well as post-divorce modifications to custody, visitation, and child and spousal support orders.
 Laura has over 350 hours of training as a mediator and teaches and mentors other mediators.